 What does this have to do with great writing?
 Create a writing style guide, just as you would for design.
 Instead of fonts and colors, determine tone, voice, and any other aspects of your written brand that you want to call out.
-At Uberflip, we have our own brand & style guide to help internal writers keep with the brand voice as well as guiding freelance or guest writers.
+Many companies have their own brand & style guide to help internal writers keep with the brand voice as well as guiding freelance or guest writers.

 2. Keep It Clean & Concise

 Minimalist design is in right now, especially for websites.
 A clean design helps direct viewers to the most important information quickly and easily.
 It’s easy for designers to go overboard with treatments and extra frills, but if you can’t look at a piece in a few seconds and know what the intended message is, the design fails.

 Similarly, great writing should be able to guide readers to the most important points with as little fluff possible.
 Especially in business writing, hyperbole and flowery writing do nothing for the audience.
 If your visitors are looking for information, give it to them.

 No need to write a novel where a paragraph will do.